mertkiyar/ClassQRoom/README.md

 Current and future planned features:

 *   3 different ways to attend classes.
+(NFC/QR/CODE)
-*   Everything is customizable
+*   Everything is customizable with modern panels.
 *   It will be added as it is updated.